ssm-lang/sslang/README.md

 stack haddock
 ```

 Haddock documentation is placed in `haddock-out/`.
-You may view this output in your browser, which can be invoked using:
+You may view this output in your browser, which can be open using:

 ```
 stack haddock --open